 Vauxhall is getting serious about every area of the small SUV sector.
 Proof of that is delivered by this, its smallest offering, the Crossland X. It's compact yet surprisingly spacious, as well as being fashionable to look at and efficient to run.
 There's no pretence at off road capability but in all the areas that really matter, this car looks to be a strong proposition.

-In the Crossland X, Vauxhall has at last delivered the kind of SUV Crossover that the supermini-based segment of the market really wants.
-Buyers in this sector who would previously have ignored their local Vauxhall showroom on their way to buy something like a Captur or a Juke will now find the brand much harder to overlook.
+In the Crossland X, Vauxhall has delivered the kind of SUV Crossover that the supermini-based segment of the market really wants.
+Buyers in this sector who would previously have ignored their local Vauxhall showroom on their way to buy something like a Captur or a Juke will these days find the brand much harder to overlook.
 Overall, we'd say that if you happen to run a dealership with a Griffin brand logo above the door, there are great grounds for optimism here.
-You have to reason that if Vauxhall could make the Mokka into a sales success, then the prospects for this Crossland X are pretty promising.
+You have to reason that if Vauxhall could make the old Mokka into a sales success, then the prospects for this Crossland X are pretty promising.
 It is, after all, a significantly more competitive product, a handsome, comfortable and versatile small SUV that demonstrates just why this class of car is so popular.
 In short, it's the kind of model Vauxhall needs to make.
 The rest is down to you.

 |County Motor Works Vauxhall|

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.